 Now, discovery has expanded to Electronically Stored Information, or ESI.
 All of your emails, word processing documents, spreadsheets, text messages, and social media posts are ESI.
 And in a lawsuit or investigation, all of those data sources contain potential evidence — meaning they could be subject to discovery.

 And that is where eDiscovery comes in.
 Ediscovery takes data from its original source and boils it down to the evidence that will prove or disprove the claims in a case.
 In this process, data is identified, collected, processed, reviewed by attorneys, and then produced to the other side as part of the evidence exchange.

 Like what you see?
 Then share the channel!
 And please, Please, PLEASE drop us the questions and comments about legal technology or eDiscovery that you always wanted to ask but didn’t know where to turn?
 If you want to know, so do many others.
 Now is your chance!

 About The Author

 Kinny Chan, Chief Strategy Officer

-Kinny Chan (@kinnychan) is the Chief Customer Officer of Precision Discovery.
+Kinny Chan (@kinnychan) is the Chief Strategy Officer at Precision Discovery.
 He is a lawyer and eDiscovery enthusiast.
 He enjoys taking complex challenges and explaining them in simple and understandable terms.
 He is inspired by the intersection between technology, business and the law.